-Hawaii Month-to-Month Lease Agreement
+Hawaii Month-to-Month Lease Agreement Template

-Note: All landlord-tenant laws located in the handbook apply to all short and long term renters (including month to month).
+Note: All landlord-tenant laws located in the handbook apply to all short and long-term renters (including month-to-month).

 Rent Increase (§ 521-21(d)) – The landlord can increase rent only if they provide the tenant with forty-five (45) days’ notice.